The Parish Church of St Symphorian, Durrington

 When extensive repairs were needed to the Mission Room, enthusiasm was rekindled for the restoration work and on 14 July 1914 the Ancient Township and Chappelry of Durrington was constituted as a separate Ecclesiastical Parish.
 The Revd William Edward Dixon Penfold was appointed Vicar of Durrington and during his early ministry work began on the restoration of the church.

 Part of the old building was incorporated into the present one, using the foundation of the north wall, and part of the south and west walls and extending the nave.
-The dedication of the original church is unknown but on 13 October 1915 the new church was dedicated to St Symphorian and was consecrated on 15 December 1916.
-The chancel and vestries were added and the final work was dedicated by Bishop George Bell on 3 September 1941.
+On 13th October 1915 the new church was dedicated to St Symphorian and was consecrated on 15 December 1916.
+The chancel and vestries were added and the final work was dedicated by Bishop George Bell on 3rd September 1941.

 In 1954 choir stalls were added to the Nave.
 A pulpit and lectern were also purchased for the church.
 In September 1969 pews were added to the Nave.
 These were donated by a redundant church in Newhaven.

 In 2005 the Lady Chapel was reordered and a new Tabernacle donated to the church.
 This was the start of a regeneration of the church facilities.
 In 2005 reordering began in the Nave with the removal of the pulpit and the main Altar being relocated into the Nave.
 New disabled facilities were added in 2006 and the church organ was also refurbished.

 In 2010 the church roof was tiled on the south side of the Nave, the church porch and over the Baptistery.
 This was followed in 2011 with the pews being removed from the Nave of the Church and upholstered chairs being installed.
 The axis of the church was also changed with the Altar being placed on the north wall.
 The new layout enabled new activities to be undertaken in the Church and in addition to worship it is now used for some social events and concerts.